AimoLeffers/Python_training_and_archive/README.md

 3. Documentation.
 Write comments and use pdoc (https://pdoc.dev/) or Sphinx (https://www.sphinx-doc.org)
 4. Testing.
 Write test for functions!
 5. Logging.
 No printf-debugging!
 Use logs!
+6. Write useful commit messages!
+See Conventional Commits (https://www.conventionalcommits.org) as a guide

 _This list might be updated at a given time..._